 6. Consumption trends

-Control your price risks
+The take-away: control your price risks

 A good way to manage price and margin risks of a sugar business starts with implementing the right technology to support it.
 A general ERP system is mostly not the right tool for managing a commodity business.
-We advise to choose an application specific to your sugar trading businesses, and when in trading of managing price risks with futures contracts, select CTRM software made for sugar trading.
+We advise to choose an application specific to your sugar trading businesses, and when in trading of managing price risks with futures contracts, select a CTRM software specifically made for sugar trading.

 Agiblocks CTRM solution